 Unsafe Relationships Among Teens

-Female students and LGBTQ students were more likely to report being controlled, threatened, or made to feel unsafe by someone they were going out with.
+Female and LGBTQ+ students were more likely to report being controlled, threatened, or made to feel unsafe by someone they were going out with.

-In a survey of Washington public school students, 8th, 10th, and 12th graders were asked about whether someone they were dating or going out with had ever limited their activity, threatened them, or made them feel unsafe in any way.
-These experiences can reflect unhealthy relationships.
-Combining responses from 2018 and 2021, 5.6% of students in King County reported having these experiences in their dating relationships.
+In a survey of Washington public school students, 8th, 10th, and 12th graders were asked whether someone they were dating or going out with had ever restricted their activities, threatened them, or made them feel unsafe in any way.
+These experiences can indicate unhealthy relationships.
+In 2023, 5.2% of King County students who had dated in the past year reported having these experiences in their dating relationships.

-• Gender: At 16.2%, transgender students were almost 3 times as likely to experience unsafe relationships compared to King County average.
-Students who identified as female, questioning, and/or something else were also more likely to have these experiences than the county average.
+Gender: At 8.8%, transgender students were more likely to experience unsafe relationships compared to King County average.
+Students who identified as “something else fits better” were also more likely to have these experiences than both the county average and male students.

-• Sexual orientation: At 10.2%, lesbian, gay, and bisexual students were more likely to experience unsafe relationships than the King County average.
+Sexual orientation: At 8.8%, lesbian, gay, and bisexual (LGB+) students were more likely to experience unsafe relationships than the King County average and heterosexual students.

-• Grade level: The percent of students who had experienced unsafe relationships increased with grade level, ranging from 3.8% of 8th graders to 7.2% of 12th graders.
+Grade level: The percent of students who had experienced unsafe relationships increased with grade level, from 3.4% of 8th graders to 5.6% of 10th graders to 6.6% of 12th graders.

-• Race and ethnicity: Asian students (3.0%) were less likely than the King County average to report feeling unsafe in their relationships.
-However, there were differences among Asian students by ethnic group, with students identifying as Asian Indian (2.5%), Chinese (3.2%), and Korean (3.2%) having lower rates than King County overall and students identifying as Cambodian/Khmer, Filipino, Japanese, and Vietnamese having rates comparable to the county average.
-White students (6.5%) and students identifying as multiple races (7.0%) were more likely to experience unsafe relationships compared to the King County average.
+Race and ethnicity: Asian students (2.9%) were less likely than the King County average to report feeling unsafe in their relationships.
+However, within the Asian student population, there were differences by ethnic group.
+Students identifying as Asian Indian (1.8%) and Chinese (2.9%) had lower rates than the county average, whereas students identifying as Cambodian/Khmer, Filipino, Japanese, Korean and Vietnamese reported rates similar to the county.
+Hispanic students (6.9%) and were more likely to experience unsafe relationships compared to the King County average.

-• Trends: The percent of students who had experienced unsafe relationships decreased by about half, from a high of 9.5% in 2006 to a low of 4.7% in 2021.
-This decline was seen across grade level, gender, region, and several races/ethnicities.
+Trends: The percent of students who had experienced unsafe relationships decreased by almost half, from a high of 9.4% in 2006 to a low of 4.7% in 2021.
+This decline was also seen across grade level, gender, region, sexual orientation and several races/ethnicities.

 If you have experienced sexual violence (or are supporting someone who has), resources are available:

-• The National Sexual Assault Hotline is available 24/7 at 1 (800) 656-HOPE and online.rainn.org.
+The National Sexual Assault Hotline is available 24/7 at 1-(800)-656-HOPE.
 They provide confidential support and referral to local resources.

 Notes & Sources